Antibiotic prescribing and COVID-19

 We are working with the

-Council of European Dentists to ensure cohesive action across Europe.
+FDI World Dental Federation to ensure cohesive action across Europe and globally.
 Through working together we hope to make a bigger impact and ensure patients are treated effectively.

 Reports and action plans: